BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Reserved Nodes are nonrefundable, except that if we terminate the Agreement other than for cause, terminate an individual Reserved Node type, or terminate the Reserved Node program, we will refund you a pro rata portion of any up- front fee paid in connection with any previously designated Reserved Node.
-We may terminate any or all of your Reserved Nodes if you are in breach of your payment obligations under the Agreement.
 Upon expiration or termination of the term of a Reserved Node, the Reserved Node pricing will expire and standard on-demand usage prices will apply to the Amazon Redshift node.

 ####  47\.
 AWS Server Migration Service